dyrector-io/dyrectorio/CONTRIBUTING.md

 # Contributing

-We would ❤️ you to contribute to [Dyrector.io](https://Dyrector.io/) and help make it better!
+We would love you to contribute to [dyrector.io](https://dyrector.io/) and help make it better!
 We want contributing to Dyrector to be fun, enjoyable, and educational for anyone and everyone.
 All contributions are welcome, including issues, and new docs, as well as updates and tweaks, blog posts, workshops, and more.

 ## Code of Conduct

-Help us keep Dyrector.io open and inclusive.
+Help us keep dyrector.io open and inclusive.
 Please read and follow our [Code of Conduct](/CODE_OF_CONDUCT.md).

 ## How to Start?

 If you're worried or don’t know where to start, check out our next section explaining what kind of help we could use and where you can become involved.
-You can reach us out with questions to [@dyrectorio](https://twitter.com/dyrectorio) on Twitter or to anyone from the [Dyrector.io team on Discord](https://discord.gg/hMyT9cbYFD) .
+You can reach out with questions to [@dyrectorio](https://twitter.com/dyrectorio) on Twitter or to anyone from the [dyrector.io team on Discord](https://discord.gg/hMyT9cbYFD) .

 ## Development